zwdzwd/transvar/README.md

 **RevAn** is a reverse annotator for inferring genomic characterization(s) of mutations (e.g., ```chr3:178936091 G=>A```) from transcript-dependent annotation(s) (e.g., ```PIK3CA p.E545K``` or ```PIK3CA c.1633G>A```, which are extensively used in clinical settings).
 It is designed for resolving ambiguous mutation annotations arising from differential transcript usage.
+RevAn has the following features:

+ + support to uncertainty in HGVS nomenclature
-RevAn fully supports HGVS nomenclature and can handle single nucleotide variation (SNV), insertions and deletions (indels) and block substitutions at both coding region and intronic/UTR regions.
-RevAn supports transcript annotation from commonly-used databases including Ensembl, NCBI RefSeq, GENCODE, CCDS, UCSC etc and can read transcript annotation files in their .gz format.
-RevAn also provides functionality of forward annotation.
+ + can handle single nucleotide variation (SNV), insertions and deletions (indels) and block substitutions
+ + support to mutations at both coding region and intronic/UTR regions
+ + RevAn supports transcript annotation from commonly-used databases such as Ensembl, NCBI RefSeq and GENCODE etc
+ + RevAn also provides functionality of forward annotation.

 --------